 Composite: Engineering materials (for example, concrete and FRP) made from two or more constituent materials that remain distinct but combine to form materials with properties not possessed by any of the constituent materials individually; the constituent materials are generally characterized as matrix and reinforcement.

-Embedded Fiber Anchor: A post-installed FRP anchor placed into predrilled holes and anchored within concrete primarily by adhesive.
+Embedded Fiber Anchor: A post-installed FRP anchor placed into pre-drilled holes saturated with polymer resin.

 Evaluation Service Agency: Organization evaluating building products or finished construction for conformance to applicable codes and standards and publishing report or listing documents summarizing conclusions.
 The agency shall be accredited for the applicable product scope in accordance with ISO/IEC Standard 17065.
 The agency’s accreditation shall be issued by an accreditation body conforming to ISO/IEC 17011 and that is a signatory of the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA) or another approved agency.